-Join David Gassner for an in-depth discussion in this video Next steps, part of Foundations of Programming: Programming for Kids.
+Join David Gassner for an in-depth discussion in this video Next steps, part of Programming Foundations: Programming for Kids.

 …I hope you enjoyed this course and learned something new about…how kids can learn to program and have fun doing it.…The world of programming tools for kids is…constantly changing and I wasn't able in this course…to cover every useful tool that's out there,…but here are a few more to check out.…Alice is an educational tool.…It includes a graphical programming environment for…building 3D animations and plenty of educational resources.…It's great for teaching object oriented programming concepts without…getting bogged down in the syntax of say, Java.…